 Systematic work on the project, which is based on preliminary research by Wolfram Hörandner, started in 2005.
 It aims to assemble a complete record of inscriptional Byzantine epigrams (600–1500 A.D), i.e. of those verses which are preserved on the object for which they were composed.

-The collected material (from publications and in situ) is divided into four volumes, three of which have already been published (author A. Rhoby): epigrams on frescoes and mosaics verlinkt mit verlag.oeaw.ac.at/Byzantinische-Epigramme-auf-Fresken-und-Mosaiken (2009), epigrams on icons and portable objects (2010), epigrams on stone (2014).
+The collected material (from publications and in situ) is divided into four volumes, three of which have already been published (author A. Rhoby): epigrams on frescoes and mosaics verlinkt mit verlag.oeaw.ac.at/Byzantinische-Epigramme-auf-Fresken-und-Mosaiken (2009), epigrams on icons and portable objects (2010), epigrams on stone (2014), epigrams in illuminated manuscripts (2018).

-A fourth volume, which has already been completed, deals with Byzantine epigrams in illuminated manuscripts, i.e. with verses which function as marginal poetry of depictions, as verses accompanying scenes and figure poems.
+The fourth volume deals with Byzantine epigrams in illuminated manuscripts, i.e. with verses which function as marginal poetry of depictions, as verses accompanying scenes and figure poems.
 This study also contributes to questions of donorship and “self-fashioning”.

 The volumes are arranged according to the following model: introduction, description of the object, critical edition of the Greek text, German translation, commentary on content and linguistical-philological questions, images.